alexdwagner/jekyll-now/_posts/2016-11-03-NYSCY-with-Zach.md

 Carol, Riley, and I walked to Bus Stop as planned.
 I had a bacon omelette with home fries, toast, coffee, and orange juice.
 We talked about a lot of things.
 I'm going to get to meet her team next Friday - the people who help her put on [Westfest](http://westfestdance.com/), a dance festival that takes place on multiple floors of the Westbeth building.

 After breakfast, I said goodbye to Carol in the Westbeth lobby.
-Soon after, me, Baku, Zach, and Zach's friend/collaborator/former student at Parsons [Matt Felsen](http://mattfelsen.com/) set out for the New York Hall of Science, which is a kids' science museum.
+Soon after, me, Baku, Zach, and Zach's friend/collaborator/former student at Parsons, [Matt Felsen](http://mattfelsen.com/), set out for the New York Hall of Science, which is a kids' science museum.

 We took the 7 train from 42nd street.
 It's a really nice train ride once you get into Queens, all aboveground.